 A striping policy is a rule that defines how the objects are distributed on the available OSDs.
 Currently, XtreemFS implements only the RAIDO policy which simply stores the objects in a round robin fashion on the OSDs.
 The RAIDO policy has two parameters.
 The striping width defines to how many OSDs the file is distributed.
+If not enough OSDs are available when the file is created, the number of available OSDs will be used instead; if it is 0, an I/O error is reported to the client.
 The stripe size defines the size of each object.

 Striping over several OSDs enhances the read and write throughput to a file.
 The maximum throughput depends on the striping width.
 However, using RAIDO also increases the probability of data loss.
 If a single OSD fails, parts of the file are no longer accessible, which generally renders the entire file useless.
+Replication can mitigate the problem but has all the restrictions described in Sec.
+5.3.3.